jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/README.md

 Go to the [Data Factory v2 portal](http://datafactoryv2.azure.com/), and select the Data Factory that was created, it should be named $(APP_NAME)-df.
 Select Author > Pipelines > ExecuteFunctionApp.
 Click on Debug and it will execute the pipeline.
 See how the one that is configured with MSI executes correctly, but the one that isn't raises the error *"You do not have permission to view this directory or page"*.

+### Note: Configuration of the Web Activity
+In order to call the Function App, we use a Web Activity, with the following configuration:

+* URL: url of the function App (you can get it from the Function App resource in Azure clicking the Get Function URL)
+* Method and Body: Depends on the function you just created.
+Here we just use a POST Method with the key "name".
+Choose any value you prefer.
+* Under *Advanced*: **MSI** as Authentication method, and under Resource, is the **Application ID URI** of the Application, which also matches the base url of the Function App.
+For example, if your function url is: https://<your-app-name>.azurewebsites.net/api/HttpTrigger the resource is  https://<your-app-name>.azurewebsites.net (beware of not ending the URL in slash (/), or the authentication will fail)

+Congratulations, you have successfully completed the tutorial!